yashprit/yashprit.github.io/README.md

 Many Thanks to wonderful <a href="https://github.com/dashingcode/front-cover">front-cover jekyll theme</a>

-## Original Credits from front-cover jekyll theme
+## Credits

-The background image that was used as an example comes from Tom Hall.
+The background image that was used as background comes from Christian Weidinger.
-You can find it on <a href="https://flic.kr/p/pqEPBb">Flickr</a>.
+You can find it on <a href="https://flic.kr/p/nwXxNc">Flickr</a>.
 It's licensed under Creative-Commons.

 This theme makes use of the amazing <a href="http://fontawesome.io/">Font Awesome</a> icons.